RickKotlarz/Security-Copilot-Plugins-dev/VirusTotal/Readme.md

-## I don't reccomend using this plugin as it needs to be rewored for OpenAPI spec 3.0.1.
+## I don't reccomend using this plugin as it it needs to be updated for OpenAPI spec 3.0.1.

 ### VirusTotal Custom Plugin V3 (Updated Sept-2024)